jpuka/mushi-identifier/README.md

 The app should be used together with a recent mushroom book.
 If you find a mushroom you do not know, take a photo for the app and it will tell you what it looks like.
 Then, you can quickly find the mushroom in the book glossary instead of scrolling through endless pages looking for images of it.

-The app is targeted at novice mushroom hunters, and for now it only identifies the edible mushrooms recommended by the [Finnish food authority](https://www.ruokavirasto.fi/henkiloasiakkaat/tietoa-elintarvikkeista/elintarvikeryhmat/ruokasienet/suositeltavat-ruokasienet/).
+The app is targeted at novice mushroom hunters, and for now it identifies the 26 edible mushrooms species recommended by the [Finnish food authority](https://www.ruokavirasto.fi/henkiloasiakkaat/tietoa-elintarvikkeista/elintarvikeryhmat/ruokasienet/suositeltavat-ruokasienet/).
 These species are common and easy to verify with a book even for beginners.

 *NOTE: This project is a work-in-progress.
 Check the [Roadmap](#roadmap) below for a quick* overview of the development stage.